 Riding a bicycle through the busy streets of New York can be stressful at the best of times.
-Motorists are usually focused on watching other cars, and often have a ‘blind spot’ when it comes to cyclists.
-This puts cyclists in a vulnerable position since bikes are smaller and are more likely to come off worse in an accident.
+Motorists are usually focused on watching other cars and often have a “blind spot” when it comes to cyclists.
+This is one of the main reasons New York bicycle accidents are pretty common.
+It basically puts cyclists in a vulnerable position since bikes are smaller and are more likely to come off worse in an accident.
 For cyclists, the consequences of any potential collision are huge.
 Motorists all too often turn in front of bicycles and cut them off without even noticing that they have done this.

 It is legal for a bicyclist to ride on the streets of New York, even though it can be rather dangerous for them to do so.
 Cyclists are just as welcome on the road as automobiles are, however, motorists often forget this.
 If a motorist collides with a cyclist, the motorist is typically the one held responsible.